Nuked88/GenericVisualTranslator/README.md

 - Execute `run.bat`

 ## :thought_balloon:To Do
+- Add the capability to change the font size and style of the subtitle
 - Add the capability to define more regions and activator at once
 - Add the capability to support multiple game just chosing it from a menu